royfius/NNEXPLAINER/README.md

 **If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**

+# Tour Page

+- The contents of `tour.html` are also based on Markdown templates.
+- The Markdown templates are located in folder `template/tour`.
+- The rules for creating the content are same as applicable for `Adding Text Sections and their navigation links` mentioned above.

 ## Development

 To run the visualization locally, run: